How to make Brazilian Carrot Cake

 In Brazil, the carrot is first beaten together with sugar and oil in a blender until it dissolves completely.
 Then it is incorporated into the dough which gives a yellowish colour very characteristic of the Brazilian carrot cake.
 The dough is softer and more aerated than the international version.
 Also, the great thing about the Brazilian carrot cake is to cover the cake with chocolate frosting, the bitterness of chocolate contrasts perfectly with the smoothness of the aerated dough.

 Every Brazilian family has a carrot cake recipe to call their own.
-I adapted this homemade recipe from my grandmother’s recipe book (in memoriam) to achieve more specific measures and guarantee a cake that is always fluffy and soft.
+I adapted this homemade recipe from my grandmother’s recipe book to achieve more specific measures and guarantee a cake that is always fluffy and soft.

 Tips for a Carrot Fluffy Cake